 - In addition, there are non-banks with quasi-banking functions, which raise funds through 20 or more lenders for large investments and other receivables.

-- There are 599 banks, of which 42 are universal and commercial banks, 59 are thrift banks and 498 are rural banks and co-operatives.
-In addition, there are nine representative offices of foreign banks and six branches of foreign banks.
+- There are 632 banks, of which 43 are universal and commercial banks, 57 are thrift banks and 532 are rural banks and co-operatives.
+In addition, there are 26 foreign banks, of which six are foreign bank branches under the category universal and commercial banks, 15 are foreign bank branches under commercial banks only and two are foreign bank subsidiaries..

-- The largest four banks in terms of total assets, BDO Union Bank Inc., Metropolitan Bank and Trust Co., state-run Land Bank of the Philippines and Bank of the Philippine Islands, dominate, holding more than 90% of total assets.
+- The largest four banks dominate in terms of total assets: BDO Union Bank Inc., Metropolitan Bank and Trust Co., state-run Land Bank of the Philippines and Bank of the Philippine Islands.

-- The government has undergone the liberalisation of its banking industry, resulting in a drop in the number of banks through consolidation and mergers.
+- The government has undergone a liberalisation of its banking industry, resulting in a drop in the number of banks through consolidation and mergers.

 - Residents: May hold foreign currency accounts domestically and overseas.
 However, they are not permitted to hold domestic currency accounts overseas, although they are freely convertible to foreign currency within the provisions of the foreign exchange controls.